Employee Mental Health

 As an employer, you want to show how much you truly and sincerely care about your employees.
 Not only does caring about your employees mental well-being create a better working environment, it can also help your company be more successful.
 Aside from the obvious reasons of why you should support employee mental health, there are many statistics that show the impact mental illnesses can have in the workplace.

-- Genuine concern for employee well-being.
 Supporting an employee’s mental health is a powerful way to show your genuine care for your people.
 Communicating this support not only shows that your company cares, it also educates employees on the resources available to them regarding mental health.

-- Productivity.
 Mental health illnesses can highly impact someone’s ability to be productive.
 According to the APA, workers experiencing unresolved depression are estimated to encounter a 35% drop in their productivity.
 Helping employees address their mental health concerns will support their ability to increase productivity, which, in turn, affects the organization.

-- Profits.
 Many aspects of mental health illnesses can affect profits.
 Aside from the direct costs a company pays to address the illness, loss of productivity and an increase in absenteeism will also affect the bottom line.
 According to the World Health Organization, “For every US$ 1 put into scaled up treatment for common mental disorders, there is a return of US$ 4 in improved health and productivity.”
 Thus, helping employees appropriately address their mental health illnesses can increase company profits.

-- Culture.
 Showing support for employee mental health will help create a culture of caring.
 Having the right company culture significantly impacts the work environment and, as a result, the quality of work produced.
 Additionally, a good company culture encourages employees to promote your company to others and can be a great strategy for obtaining new talent.

-How To Support the Mental Health of Your Employees
+How to Support the Mental Health of Your Employees

 There are a variety of ways employers can support the mental health of employees.
 However, each organization and employee is unique and should be treated as such.
 Some methods may have a more positive impact than others so it may take time to determine what’s best for your people.
 When establishing what’s best for your employees, be sure to continually ask for feedback to ensure you’re being impactful.

-1. Employee Assistance Program (EAP)
+Step 1: Offer an Employee Assistance Program (EAP)

 SHRM defines an employee assistance program (EAP) as a work-based intervention program designed to assist employees in resolving personal problems that may be adversely affecting the employee’s performance.